-Despite the promises of the treaty, white settlement continued in Lakota lands in the 1870s, and violence broke out again between the Sioux and the U.S. Army.
-This time, however, Red Cloud chose diplomacy, not warfare, to protect the Lakota’s land base and to ensure the tribe’s political and cultural independence.
+Despite the promises of the treaty, white settlement continued in Lakota lands in the 1870s, and violence broke out again between the Lakota and the U.S. Army.
+This time, however, Red Cloud chose diplomacy, not warfare, to protect the Lakota’s land base and to ensure his nation’s political and cultural independence.
 As the Lakota were forced onto reservations, Red Cloud emerged as a spokesman for his people—protesting government corruption in reservation administration; asserting the authority of the chiefs; opposing the Dawes Act of 1887, which undermined the traditional Lakota way of life; and cultivating contacts with eastern reformers.
 He negotiated with officials and eloquently criticized government Indian policy during his well-publicized trips to Washington, D.C., where he met with five different U.S. presidents over a period of thirty years.
 “Whose voice was first sounded on this land?” he asked his audience on one such trip.
 “The voice of the red people who had but bows and arrows. . . .
 When the white man comes in my country he leaves a trail of blood behind him.”

 Washington photographer Charles M. Bell seated Red Cloud next to a papier-mâché rock and a painted seascape backdrop for this portrait taken in 1880, during one of his many trips to the nation’s capital.
-Red Cloud apparently arrived at Bell’s studio wearing a traditional white man’s suit; the decorative Indian shirt that he wears for the photograph was lent to him by someone—perhaps the photographer or someone in his delegation party.
+Red Cloud apparently arrived at Bell’s studio wearing a traditional white man’s suit; the adorned hide shirt that he wears for the photograph was lent to him by someone—perhaps the photographer or someone in his delegation party.
 He holds a silver-tipped cane that he was given by a friend at the Bureau of Indian Affairs.
 He was very proud of this cane, and it appears in various photographic portraits of him.

 Creative Writing Activity